MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 ## Provide feedback

 If you encounter a problem, you can browse [existing issues](https://github.com/MicrosoftDocs/intellicode/issues) and upvote them using a 👍 "thumbs up" reaction.
 If you don't see your particular problem, click the **Send feedback about** > **This product** button at the bottom of this page to create a new issue.
-Include any **Output** window log entries from Visual Studio IntelliCode, Python, Java, JavaScript, or TypeScript with the bug.
+Include any **Output** window log entries from Visual Studio IntelliCode, Python, Java, JavaScript, TypeScript, or SQL with the bug.

 ## See also